-Our Resort renovation is almost complete!
+Our Resort renovation has now been finished!
 Built in 2006, our Resort building captures the rustic beauty of the Pacific Northwest.
 With this renovation, we have updated all of the resort rooms and corridors to feel more current and sophisticated, while increasing the connection to the natural surroundings and culture of the Suquamish Tribe.

 The design goal was to update the resort rooms and corridors to feel more current and sophisticated, while increasing guests’ connection to the natural surroundings and culture of the Suquamish tribe.
 This was done through thoughtful selection and layout of custom furniture, textiles and lighting that are more contemporary, yet are still slightly rustic and feel inspired by nature.
 We also incorporated more of the color palette from the exterior of the building, which has become a trademark of the Suquamish Clearwater Casino Resort.